quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part13_5.2_Performance.md

 #### Logarithmic Terms and Constants
-In asymptotic analysis, the difference between logarithmic terms such as \(\log N\) and \(2\log N\) is absorbed into the constant multiplier.
+In asymptotic analysis, the difference between logarithmic terms such as $\log N $ and$2\log N$ is absorbed into the constant multiplier.
 However, in practical scenarios with finite data sizes, these differences can be significant because constants do not cancel out.
-:p How does the difference between \(\log N\) and \(2\log N\) affect performance analysis?
+:p How does the difference between $\log N $ and$2\log N$ affect performance analysis?
 ??x
-The difference between \(\log N\) and \(2\log N\) is typically ignored in asymptotic complexity as they both belong to the same Big O class, i.e., \(O(\log N)\).
+The difference between $\log N $ and$2\log N $ is typically ignored in asymptotic complexity as they both belong to the same Big O class, i.e.,$ O(\log N)$.
 However, when analyzing algorithms with finite input sizes, these constants can make a noticeable difference.
 For example, doubling the logarithmic factor could mean twice as many operations for small N.
 ```java
 // Example code comparing different logarithmic factors
 public void compareLogarithms(int n) {